 DT Day 1 DT Day 2 Research and Design Make and Evaluate During the first DT day of the term, the During the second DT day, children should essential product research and design process then be taught how to select and use a range should take place.
 Children should be shown of tools and equipment to perform practical and taught examples of how to design tasks [for example, cutting, shaping, joining purposeful, functional, appealing products for and finishing] themselves and other users based on a design criteria.
 Children should also gain an understanding of how to select and use a wide range of Children should be encouraged to generate, materials and components, including develop, model and communicate their ideas construction materials, textiles and ingredients, through talking, drawing, templates, mock-ups according to their characteristics and design and, where appropriate, information and plans previously created. communication technology.
-Children should experience building structures, Children should be provided with opportunities exploring how they can be made stronger, to investigate and analyse a range of existing stiffer and more stable - explore and use products; evaluating their ideas and products mechanisms [for example, levers, sliders, against their own design criteria and consider wheels and axles], in their products. the views of others to improve their work.
-Children should also be able to apply their Children should develop an understanding of understanding of how to strengthen, stiffen and how key events and individuals in design and reinforce more complex structures - technology have helped shape the world. understand and use mechanical systems in their products [for example, gears, pulleys, It is vital that teaching and learning cams, levers and linkages]. experiences are differentiated to enable equal opportunities for all children to achieve throughout the Medium Term plan.
+Children should be provided with experturbing Children should experience building structures, to investigate and analyze a range of existing exploring now they can be made stronger, to investigate and analyse a range of existing suller and more stable - explore and use against their own design criteria and consider wheels and avlest in their products the views of others to improve their work wheels and axies], in their products.
+Children should also be able to apply their Children should develop an understanding of understanding of how to strengthen, stiffen and how key events and individuals in design and reinforce more complex structures - technology have helped shape the world. understand and use mechanical systems in their products [for example, gears, pullevs, It is vital that teaching and learning cams, levers and linkages]. experiences are differentiated to enable equal , 31 opportunities for all children to achieve throughout the Medium Term plan.